Sandeep-AnilKumar/Mini-IBM-Watson/ReadMe.txt

-1) Pleasee download pkotha6_sanilk2.jar
+1) Please download pkotha6_sanilk2.jar
-2) Please keep this jar in the same folder, which contains your Stanford folder that contains your tools folder exanple : if your folder structure is ./folder1/folder2/Stanford/tools/ then please keep pkotha6_sanilk2.jar in folder2
+2) Please keep this jar in the same folder, which contains your stanford folder that contains your tools folder exanple : if your folder structure is ./folder1/folder2/stanford/tools/ then please keep pkotha6_sanilk2.jar in folder2
-3) These four dependency jar need to be present in Stanford/tools location slf4j-api.jar slf4j-simple.jar stanford-corenlp-3.6.0.jar
+3) These four dependency jar need to be present in stanford/tools location slf4j-api.jar slf4j-simple.jar stanford-corenlp-3.6.0.jar